jontay81/CleanDataCourseProject/README.md

       iii. appropriately label the data set and subject  activities with descriptive names

-      iv. output the combined dataset to tidydata.txt

-      v. output the mean value of each measurement for every subject and activity to meandata.txt
+     iv. output the mean value of each measurement for every subject and activity to meandata.txt

 ##Required R Packages